Mixed reaction to petition for Pittsfield Police body and dash cameras

-PITTSFIELD, MA (News10)-There’s a push for body and dashboard cameras to be used by the Pittsfield Police after a man was shot and killed by an officer.
+PITTSFIELD, Mass.
+(NEWS10) — There’s a push for body and dashboard cameras to be used by the Pittsfield Police Department after a man was shot and killed by an officer.
 But reaction to the petition in the Berkshire County community is mixed as to whether or not the cameras should be used.

 Rinaldo Del Gallo is a Pittsfield attorney who is behind a petition asking for body and dashboard cameras to be installed for use by the Pittsfield Police force.

 He started the push in response to the death of Miguel Estrella.
-Estrella was shot and killed by an unidentified Pittsfield officer on March 25th when the officer along with another police officer responded to Estrella’s address.
-Both clam Estrella advanced upon them with a knife.
+Estrella was shot and killed by an unidentified Pittsfield officer on March 25 when the officer, along with another police officer, responded to Estrella’s address.
+Both claim Estrella advanced upon them with a knife.

 “It’s an easy fix.
 But is it the right fix?
 It is the fix that will actually make a difference?
 And I don’t believe that it is,” said former Pittsfield city council member Helen Moon of the cameras.